3 Rewards of a Well-Executed Data Governance Strategy

 Snowflake Thought Leadership

 A 2018 DATAVERSITY report found that 42% of respondents did not have a high level of trust in their enterprise data.
 Why?
-Primarily because the volume of data and the number of data sources are exploding.
+Primarily because the volume of data and the number of data sources are exploding and data governance efforts have not kept up.
 IDC estimates the data created and copied annually worldwide will reach 44 trillion gigabytes by 2020.
 Many organizations simply can’t keep up with managing the accuracy and security of so much data, and they often also lack control over the location and use of their data.

 Creating a data governance strategy is one way organizations can regain control.
 By putting into place practices, processes, and tools for handling and using data, organizations can ensure data security, availability, and quality so people can use the data to fix business problems and discover opportunities.